My works as storyteller and illustrator Madeira Desouza began with dawning light during what was a very dark time for me.

 Smashwords initially published my novellas.
-My storytelling and characters in my science fiction time travel adventures about the agency known as MMDI appeared online with those experimental titles—all of which continue to show up in online search results.
-In the interest of fully transparency, I would not as a writer endorse or recommend Smashwords because they communicated to me that they wanted to censor my work.
+My storytelling and characters in my science fiction time travel adventures about the agency known as MMDI appeared online with those experimental titles—many of which continue to show up in online search results.
+In the interest of fully transparency, as a writer I cannot endorse or recommend Smashwords because they communicated to me that they wanted to censor my work.
 I removed all my work from Smashwords in response because I could not trust them.
 Nor should you.

 The early 21st century was also the time when I began creating 3D digital art for gay men.
 I chose to jump the huge gap between being a self-repressed man who pretended to be heterosexual and happy to a genuinely happy, openly gay male who creates illustrated stories for gay men.

 Reflections of Real Life

 One of my early 2008 digital illustrations is “Mirrors”:

 That particular work of mine attempts to depict a simple, yet elusive truth: There are many reflections all around us of ourselves.
 We can choose to see or pretend not to see what and who we really are.